mmu-webdesign/l4-WPD-web-term-2/rwd-week-2.md

 Web Fonts offers a much wider array of options beyond the basic web safe font families.
 It is now possible create or buy Web Fonts to enhance the design of your site.
 Google Fonts provides a free and easy to use option.

 There are some drawbacks.
 Adding Web Fonts to your page increases the overall download time and *weight* of the page.
-Fonts be costly.
-Free does always mean good.
+Fonts can be costly.
+Free doesn't always mean good.

 We would you to select either a single Google Font for both your headings and text, or a pair of complimentary fonts (one for headings, one for the text).